 The Temple University Library System is a one-stop resource for online learners, providing access to millions of both print and digital books, over 600 research databases, streaming educational media, hundreds of online research guides, and the expert services of librarians with diverse research expertise.

 "Library Search" is a powerful, yet simple research tool that allows you to discover the breadth and depth of the Temple Library System’s collections.
 Whether you need to find books, scholarly articles, films, music, dissertations, archival material, or other library resources, Library Search has you covered.

 In partnership with the Office of Digital Education online learners may now request any regularly circulating item owned by Temple at Paley Library or Temple's Ambler Campus Library.

-Library privileges for Temple's online learning cohort extend to Document Delivery, enabling eligible members of the Temple University community to request PDF scans from print items owned by Temple at the Paley, Ambler, and Health Sciences Libraries.
+Library privileges for Temple's online learning cohort extend to Document Delivery, enabling eligible members of the Temple University community to request PDF scans from print items owned by Temple at the Charles, Ambler, and Health Sciences Libraries.

 It is recommended that any member of our Online Learning community intending to use Off-Campus Book Delivery or Document Deliver take a moment to register for their free ILLiad account in order to manage their request.
 This service is available to all current Temple students.